Shians/Nextflow-docs/docs/Directives.md

 ### arch

 Use `arch` to specify the CPU architecture and optionally the microarchitecture for process execution.
-This ensures processes run on compatible hardware and can enable architecture-specific optimizations.
+This is used by the `spack` directive to build microarchitecture-optimized software, and by the Wave container service to build containers for the given architecture — it does not perform general node/hardware selection (use `machineType` for that).

 **Arguments:**
 - First argument: Architecture string (e.g., `'linux/x86_64'`, `'linux/arm64'`)